Zen1tsuSama/Zen1tsuSama/README.md

 - 👋 Hi, I’m @Zen1tsuSama
 - 👀 I’m interested in new tools, technologies and basically any kind of software development
-- 🌱 I’m currently learning android application and full stack web development
+- 🌱 I’m currently learning machine learning and web development
-- 💞️ I’m looking to collaborate on android application and web development projects
+- 💞️ I’m looking to collaborate on machine learning and web development projects
 - 📫 How to reach me email me at rohit.choudhary.eee15@itbhu.ac.in

 <!---